 Parkinson’s disease causes a host of problems for older adults, but some of the most commonly reported issues relate directly to muscles.
-From tremors to the constant feelings of exhaustion, caregivers must be aware of the specific dangers this disease presents.
+From tremors to the constant feeling of exhaustion, caregivers must be aware of the specific dangers this disease presents.
 Here’s a look at two common Parkinson’s complications and tips for dealing with them.

-Issue #1: How to help your loved one with stiff limbs caused by Parkinson’s
+Struggle#1: How to help your loved one with stiff limbs caused by Parkinson’s

 One of the most widely reported issues seniors face with this disease is stiff limbs.
 Seeing both a physical and occupational therapist will play a large part in battling this unwelcome side effect.
 The physical therapist will prescribe a number of exercises to be performed on a daily basis.
 With more and more time, these exercises will help to reduce the muscle stiffness and rigidity.
 An occupational therapist, on the other hand, works to teach the senior smart ways that make normal activities easier.
 For example, seniors will learn different or slightly altered ways of holding a fork or lifting a cup to the mouth.